 - Cut the fish slices into cubes.

-- Add the lemon juice to the fish cubes, making sure they are all covered in it.
+- Add the lime or lemon juice to the fish cubes, making sure they are all covered in it.

-- Let the fish sit in the lemon juice for at least 30 minutes or up to 4 hours in the fridge to cure.
+- Let the fish sit in the lime juice for at least 30 minutes or up to 4 hours in the fridge to cure.
 The time it takes will depend on your taste.

-- Add the onion, chiles, cilantro leaves, salt and pepper.
-Add some fresh lemon (as much as you like).
+- Add the onion, chilies, cilantro leaves, salt and pepper to the fish.
+Add some fresh lime juice (as much as you like).

 - Mix well.